 Feel free to season the steak with some Montreal steak seasoning or another seasoning blend for beef.
-Or just add a sprinkling of garlic powder to the steak along with the salt and pepper.
+Or just add a sprinkling of garlic powder along with the salt and pepper.
 See the expert tips below the recipe for a simple marinade.
 You can also try rib steaks with garlic marinade or this recipe for pan-broiled steak with bourbon sauce.

 Check the steak with an instant-read thermometer to ensure the meat is done to your liking.

-- 1 tablespoon olive oil
+1 tablespoon olive oil

-- 2 teaspoons kosher salt
+2 teaspoons kosher salt

-- 1/4 teaspoon coarsely ground black pepper
+1/4 teaspoon coarsely ground black pepper

-- 1 large top round steak (2 to 3 pounds), about 1 1/2 inches thick
+1 (2- to 3-pound) top round steak, about 1 1/2 inches thick

-- Place the steak on the oiled rack of a broiler pan.
+Rub the mixture all over the steak and place the steak on the oiled rack of a broiler pan.

 Turn and broil 10 to 15 minutes longer or until desired doneness.*

-- Place steak on a cutting board.
+Place steak on a cutting board.
 Slice the steak thinly and serve with baked potato and a salad, if desired.

 - For medium-rare (145 F), broil a 1 1/2-inch top round steak for about 26 to 28 minutes.
 For medium (160 F), broil for about 28 to 30 minutes.